ErindiGR/GNFengine/README.md

 # GNFengine (Going Nowhere Faster Engine)
-gnfengine is a modern c++ game engine as the name implies
+gnfengine is a modern c++ game engine as the name clearly implies

 # third party